Our Keynote Speakers

 THURSDAY 7TH NOVEMBER

-A clinical update will be given by Dr Adrian Ivinson, Dementia Research Institute
+A clinical update was given by Dr Adrian Ivinson, Dementia Research Institute

 Dr Sahdia Parveen, University of Bradford, and colleagues